karanrampal/weekly_menu/README.md

 # Weekly Menu

-A simple web scraper to get menu of the week from the two restaurants of COOR.
+A simple python based web scraper to get menu of the current week from two COOR restaurants.
 It will write the menu in a text file.

 ## Usage
 The simplest way to use it as follows,